gabrielsessions/jc-dev-onboarding-draft/README.md

 # JC Onboarding Draft May 2024
-An onboarding project I started to draft up in April, not sure if I'm going to continue with this project...
+An onboarding project I started to draft up in April.
+Not sure if this will go anywhere...

-Btw pls ignore the links, they're paths in a web app that I don't feel like deploying.
 * Phase 1: Merging into Git/GitHub
   * [Gitting Ready (Installations)](/phase1/part1)
   * [Push, Pull, Commit, Branch](/phase1/part2)